moq-wg/moq-transport/draft-lcurley-warp.md

 * A track for each language.
 * A track for each camera feed.

-Traditionally, these tracks could be muxed together into a single container or stream.
+Tracks can be muxed together into a single container or stream.
-The goal of Warp is to independently deliver tracks, and even parts of a track, so they must be demuxed.
+The goal of Warp is to independently deliver tracks, and even parts of a track, so this is not allowed.
+Each Warp segment MUST contain a single track.

+## Init {#appendix.init}
+Media codecs have a wide array of configuration options.
+For example, the resolution, the color space, the features enabled, etc.

+Before playback can begin, the decoder needs to know how the configuration.
+This is done via a short payload at the very start of the media file.
+The initialization payload can be cached and reused between segments with the same configuration.

-## Video
+## Video {#appendix.video}

-### Encoding
-Video is a sequence of frames with a display timestamp.
+Video is a sequence of pictures (frames) with a presentation timestamp (PTS).

-To improve compression, frames are encoded as deltas and can reference number of frames in the past (P-frames) and/or in the future (B-frames).
-A frame with no dependencies (I-frame) is effectively an image file and is a seek point.
+An I-frame is a frame with no dependencies and is effectively an image file.
+These frames are usually inserted at a frequent interval to support seeking or joining a live stream.
+However they can also improve compression when used at hard scene cuts.

+A P-frame is a frame that references on one or more earlier frames.
+These frames are delta-encoded, such that they only encode the changes (typically motion).
+This result in a massive file size reduction for most content outside of few notorious cases (ex. confetti).

 A common encoding structure is to only reference the previous frame, as it is simple and minimizes latency: